 J. D. Tipton, Rte.
 2, Box 114 A, Strong, Ark., Nov.
 10.-I recently visited Marion, La., over Lord's day.
 I was well pleased with the progress of the church.
 In spite of the cold weather we had splendid crowds at both services.
 This was encouraging to me, since brethren are very much like sweet potatoes-we lose many of them in cold weather.
 From there I went to Rayville, La., where I set a small congregation in order last fall.

-members moving into their midst.
+I was glad to learn they had gained in strength by members moving into their midst.
 I am to return for a meeting next summer.
 The home church is looking forward to a visit by Brother Freeman Jones in the near future.
 I am planning on spending the most of my time preaching the gospel.
 I stand for the things I can read in the Bible.
 If anyone desires my services they may write me as above.